bobbingwide/oik/README.md

 At a glance changes in version 2.5

-* Supports shortcake UI plugin
+* Supports shortcode UI plugin
+* noderef field type supports hierarchical post types

 At a glance changes in version 2.4